BoldizsarP/capacitor-assets/README.md

 This tool will create and/or update the web app manifest used in your project, and supports both the older `manifest.json` file and the newer `manifest.webmanifest` files, preferring `manifest.webmanifest` when no existing manifest is found.

 By default, the tool will look for the manifest file in `public`, `src`, and `www` in that order.
 Use the flag `--pwaManifestPath` to specify the exact path to your web app manifest.

+Instead of fetching device sizes from Apple's website, you can supply a file containing screen sizes using the `--pwaAppleSizesFile` flag.
+The file should contain device size declarations in the format `WIDTHxHEIGHT @DENSITYx` (e.g., `1290x2796 @3x`), which will be collected and used to generate splash IOS screens.

 ### Help